Firmware-Action

 To take advantage of matrix builds in GitHub, it is possible to use environment variables inside the JSON configuration file.

-For example let's make COREBOOT_VERSION
+For example let's make RELEASE_TYPE

-environment variable which will hold version of coreboot.
+environment variable which will hold either DEBUG

 JSON would look like this: